aws/aws-cdk/INTEGRATION_TESTS.md

 Now when you run `npm test` it will synth the integ app and compare the result with the snapshot.
 If the snapshot has changed the same process must be followed to update the snapshot.

+*Note - When running integration tests, refrain from defining the `env.account` property for stacks.
+This ensures that the synthesized
+CloudFormation template from the snapshots does not contain your current AWS account information, promoting better security and portability.

 ### New L2 Constructs

 When creating a new L2 construct (or new construct library) it is important to ensure you have a good